 Spanish language learning has become a popular pastime in Medellin.
 What makes language learning so appealing is the comfortable environment to learn the language.
 Colombians are incredibly patient with foreigners learning their language, and happy that travelers make an effort to speak Spanish.

 Also, in Colombia, there is very little English spoken, making it more immersive.
-Colombia Immersion Spanish School offer classes and an immersive cultural experience to live and study in local neighborhoods, local homes, attend language exchange events and tours with locals.
+Colombia Immersion Spanish School (temporarily closed) offer classes and an immersive cultural experience to live and study in local neighborhoods, local homes, attend language exchange events and tours with locals.

 Take a day trip to see the Colonial Town of Guatapé and Hike up La Piedra for incredible views of Antioquia.